-1. Trust Indenture dated as of January 30, 2008 between Magellan and Computershare Trust Company of Canada in relation to the issuance of the New Debentures.
-For more information, see "Recent Developments" and "Description of Share Capital - New Debentures".
+- 1. Trust Indenture dated as of January 30, 2008 between Magellan and Computershare Trust Company of Canada in relation to the issuance of the New Debentures.
+For more information, see "General Development of the Business" and "Borrowings New Debentures". - 2.
+Promissory Note and Guarantee Agreement dated January 30, 2008 for the Original Loan in the principal amount of \$50 million due July 1, 2009 by Magellan in favour of Edco Capital Corporation dated January 30, 2008 and guaranteed by Magellan and Magellan Aerospace USA, Inc. See "General Development of the Business" and "Borrowings- Original Loan and Bridge Loan". - 3.
+Credit Agreement dated May 27, 2005 between Magellan and a number of lenders, as amended May 2, 2006, September 28, 2006, March 30, 2006, December 31, 2007 and January 30, 2008, and amended and restated on June 24, 2008 (the "Bank Facility Agreement") which is the subject of guarantees by Mr. Edwards dated as of May 27, 2005.
+Undertaking between Mr. Edwards and MAL in respect of the guarantees, dated May 27, 2005 and as amended January 24, 2008, as amended and restated June 24, 2008.
+See "General Development of the Business" and "Borrowings - Bank Credit Facility".

-- 2. Promissory Note and Guarantee Agreement dated March 30, 2007 for a loan in the principal amount of \$15 million from Balinhard to the Corporation.
-See "Recent Developments" and "Interest of Management and Others in Material Transactions". - 3.
-Promissory Note and Guarantee Agreement dated January 30, 2008 for the Original Loan in the principal amount of \$50 million due July 1, 2009 by Magellan in favour of Edco Capital Corporation dated January 30, 2008 and guaranteed by Magellan and Magellan Aerospace USA, Inc. See "Recent Developments" and "Borrowings- Original Loan and Bridge Loan". - 4.
-Promissory Note and Guarantee Agreement dated January 30, 2008 for the Bridge Loan in the principal amount of \$15 million due July 31, 2008 by Magellan in favour of Edco Capital Corporation dated January 30, 2008 and guaranteed by Magellan and Magellan Aerospace USA, Inc. See "Recent Developments" and "Borrowings- Original Loan and Bridge Loan". - 5.
-Credit Agreement dated May 27, 2005 between Magellan and a number of lenders, as amended May 2, 2006, September 28, 2006, March 30, 2006, December 31, 2007 and January 30, 2008 (the "Bank Facility Agreement") which is the subject of guarantees by Mr. Edwards dated as of May 27, 2005.
-Undertaking between Mr. Edwards and MAL in respect of the guarantees, dated May 27, 2005 and as amended and restated January 24, 2008.
-See "Recent Developments" and "Borrowings Bank Credit Facility". - 6.
-Financing Agreements dated February 29, 20 and 15, January 31 and January 16, all in 2008; and December 31, 28 and 5, November 22 and 8, October 25 and 17, September 28 and 13, August 31, 23 and 8, July 24, June 29, 27 and 13, May 30 and 18, April 25, March 14, 5 and 2, and February 22 and 8, all in 2007, between MAL, as seller, and Balinhard, as buyer, of certain accounts receivable related to the Canadian operations, at a discount, and subject to a reserve, all as reflected in the audited consolidated financial statements of the Corporation.
-See "Borrowings Financing By Sale of Accounts Receivables" and "Interest of Management and Others in Material Transactions".
+- 4. Financing agreements dated and entered into separately on various dates during 2008 between MAL Ltd., as seller, and Balinhard, as buyer, of certain accounts receivable related to the Canadian operations, at a discount, and subject to a reserve, all as reflected in the audited consolidated financial statements of the Corporation.
+Letter agreement dated February 4, 2009, between MAL Ltd., as seller, and Balinhard, as buyer, of certain accounts receivable, at a discount, and subject to a reserve from time to time.
+See "Borrowings Financing By Sale of Accounts Receivables" and "Interest of Management and Others in Material Transactions". - 5.
+Letter Agreement dated February 4, 2009 between Edco Capital Corporation, Mr. Edward and Magellan in relation to certain financing transactions.
+For more information, in relation to these recent financing arrangements, see "Recent Developments", note 23 to the Corporation's audited financial statements for the year ended December 31, 2008 and the Material Change Report dated February 13, 2009, which is filed on SEDAR at www.sedar.com and which is incorporated herein by reference.